ODog2028/ODog2028/README.md

 - 👋 Hi, I’m @ODog2028
-- 👀 I’m interested in coding and helping other people!
+- 👀 I’m interested in mainly software, but also hardware (microcontroller, lego hub)
-- 🌱 I’m currently learning JSX in NextJs
+- 🌱 I’m currently learning python, react, and HTML/CSS
 - 📫 Reach me on skype using my email owenmielcarek@outlook.com or sending me a email at that same address

 <!---